 There was an induction programme for staff to follow and a period of shadowing which ensured they were skilled and competent in delivering safe and effective care and support to patients.
-There was also a structured training programme in place to ensure staff kept up to date with the core training and registration requirements issued by the General Dental Council (GDC).
+Staff had undertaken training to ensure they were kept up to date with the core training and registration requirements issued by the General Dental Council (GDC).
 This included areas such as responding to medical emergencies and infection control and prevention.

-There was an effective appraisal system in place which was used to identify staff training and development needs.
-Staff told us they had found this to be a useful and worthwhile two-way process which they felt involved in and helped them to develop objectives.
-The dentists we spoke with had access to a clinical lead who provided clinical and mentoring support when required.
+There was an effective appraisal system in place which was used to identify training and development needs.
+Staff told us they had found this to be a useful and worthwhile process.
+Staff also told us the dentists also encouraged them to suggest ways in which the dentists could learn and improve.
+This demonstrated to us the practice encouraged openness and honesty.